Skip to content

 It is well know that physical processes slow down at high speeds.
 Energy transfers take more time.
 Clocks grind to a halt.

-The explanation for this can be found in how energy is transferred between objects of inertial matter.
+Using the physics presented here, we find an explanation in how energy is transferred between objects of inertial matter.

 Energy transfers